timotejroiko/tiny-discord/docs/InternalSharder.md

 ### ready

-Emitted when a shard received a READY event.
+Emitted when a shard successfully identified and received a READY event.

 |parameter|type|description|
 |-|-|-|